tsahara/r7rs/content/procs.md

 \label{numericaltypes}
 \index{numerical types}

-\vest Mathematically, numbers are arranged into a tower of subtypes in which each level is a subset of the level above it:
+Mathematically, numbers are arranged into a tower of subtypes in which each level is a subset of the level above it:
 \begin{tabbing}
 \ \ \ \ \ \ \ \ \ \=\tupe{number} \\